tarmot/lessnmore/README.md

 	on the order of O(1) (constant time).)
 *	Compliant with [URL shortener best practices and standards][bestp] whenever possible
-*	An easy migration script will upgrade your database from an existing Lessn migration.
+*	An [easy migration script](https://lessnmore.net/images/installation-script-screen-shot.png) will upgrade your database from an existing Lessn or Lessn More installation.

 ### Caveats

-*	This shortener is not appropriate when there is a good chance that two or more URLs will be shrunk at the same time.
+*	It is not recommended to use this shortener in incremental mode when there is a good chance that two or more URLs will be shrunk at the same time.
 (Simultaneous reads are, of course, fine.)
-*	Lessn More 2.0 is a new release and has not been fully tested on databases other than MySQL.
-YMMV.
+*	Lessn More is developed against MySQL and other databases are theoretically supported via PDO, but YMMV.
 Please [report any issues][issues].
-*	Changing settings such as the allowed character set, while a supported use case, should be done seldom, and with deliberation.
+*	Changing the character set used for URL generation, when in conjunction with incremental mode, is a supported use case but should be done seldom, and with deliberation.

 [markdn]:  http://bit.ly/mkdnsyntax   "This document is written in Markdown."
 [convert]: http://tinyurl.com/mkdnwmd "Markdown editor with instant HTML preview"